teyasio/galvins-unitbars/Readme.txt

 For more information you can google stringformat for lua.

 * Eclipse Bar - Predicted Power
 When eclipse power is turned on.
-The mod will add up all the flying spells and the one that's casting and show it as predicted power.
-Eclipse can also be predicted.

-For this to work smoothly every spell must hit and euphoria won't proc.
-Since euphoria can't be predicted.
-When a spell lands and euphoria procs, the predicted power will jump beyond what the predicted power showed.

-* Copy Settings
-This allows you to copy the settings of one bar to another.
-Not everything can be copied unless both bars are of the same type.
-For example a player health bar has all the same properties of a target health bar.
-So everything can be copied between the two.
-The copy settings will only let you pick what can be copied.
-There is a copy all which will copy all the settings that are supported on the destination bar.
+The mod will show what state the eclipse bar will be in before the cast is finished.

+* Cut and Paste
-First select the bar you want to copy from.
-Then select the bar you want to copy to.
-Then pick which settings you would like to copy.
-Then click the copy button.
-A warning will pop up to prevent accidental copying.
+To copy settings from one bar to the next.
+Go to the Copy and Paste options on the bar you want to copy from.
+Click on the type you want to copy.
+Then go the Copy and Paste options on the bar you want to copy to.
+Then click "Paste".
+A confirmation box will pop up asking if you're sure.
+Clicking "Clear" will clear the clipboard.

 * Alignment
 All bars can be lined up for perfection.
 Bars can be lined either vertically or horizontally.